Nexmo/nexmo-developer/README.md

 ### Setup for running directly on your laptop

-Before you start, you will need to make sure that you have:
+Before you start, you need to make sure that you have:

 - [Ruby 2.5.1](https://www.ruby-lang.org/en/downloads/) + [bundler](https://bundler.io/)
 - [PostgreSQL](https://www.postgresql.org/download/)